veronicie/alpha-blog/README.md

 -----------

-Validations using unit tests
+Categories controller and tests

 Summary of changes:

-- Added unit tests for various category model validation specs.

-- Added validations to the category model to make the tests pass.
+- Generated a functional categories controller test file using the following command:

+rails generate test_unit:scaffold category

+- Modified the file to only test for new, index and show urls for now.

+- Added the actions and templates so the tests pass, and in turn have the new, show and index templates ready to go.

+Run tests: rails test test/controllers/categories_controller_test.rb